 Parents who must drop off lunch or other materials for their children are asked to leave those items in the school office.
-Parents are asked not to go directly to their child's classroom.
-Parents who need to speak with their children during the school day should contact the office.
+Parents are asked not to go directly to their child's classroom since this would disrupt instruction.
+Parents who need to speak with their children while they are in school should contact the office.